cozy/cozy-stack/docs/mango.md

 ## Pagination cookbook

 Pagination of mango query should be handled by the client.
-The stack will always limit query results to maximum 100 docs.
+The stack will limit query results to a maximum of 100 documents.
+This limit can be raised up to 1000 documents per page with the `limit` parameter, but not further.

 The limit applied to a query is visible in the HTTP response.